sunpy/ndcube/docs/coordinates.rst

 ExtraCoords
 ===========
 In the :ref:`ndcube` section we saw that the WCS object stored at `nducbe.NDCube.wcs` contains the primary set of coordinate transformations that describe the data.
-However, what if you have alternative or additional coordinates that are not represented by the WCS?
+However, what if we have alternative or additional coordinates that are not represented by the WCS?
+For example, say we have a raster scan from a scanning slit spectrograph whose x-axis is folded in with time because the x-axis is built up over sequential exposures taken at different slit positions.
+In this case our WCS might describe latitude and longitude, but omit time.
+How can we represent time without having to construct a whole new custom WCS object?
+The answer is by using the `ndcube.ExtraCoords` class.
-The `ndcube.ExtraCoords` class provides users with a mechanism of attaching such coordinates to their `~ndcube.NDCube` instances.
+It provides users with a mechanism of attaching coordinates to their `~ndcube.NDCube` instances in addition to those in the primary WCS object.
+This may be desired because, as above, the primary WCS omits a physical type.
+Or it may be because the users have an alternative set of coordinates that they would like to be able to keep seperate from the primary set at ``.wcs`` for some reason.
-Let's start by creating a `~astropy.time.Time` object representing the times corresponding to each position along the 1st axis of the data array defined above.
+To demonstrate how to use `~ndcube.ExtraCoords`, let's start by creating a `~astropy.time.Time` object representing the times corresponding to each position along the 1st axis of the data array defined above.

 .. code-block:: python